doniagv/Tydva-Company/README.md

 # Tydva-Company
-A website for a company of glass services
+A website for a glass and aluminum service company.
-You can visit the website (currently in development). https://doniagv.github.io/Tydva-Company/
+You can visit the website here: https://doniagv.github.io/Tydva-Company/